aus10powell/aus10powell.github.io/_posts/2020-05-26-poizon-plants.markdown

 <div style="text-align:center"><img src="/assets/images/poizon_plants/xcode_model.png" /><figcaption>Drop model in iOS app</figcaption></div>

 ## Other Training Lessons Learned
 * Initially, I made all layers trainable which resulted in a extremely spiky, but generally decreasing validation loss but only after huge number of 250 epochs.
-After running some experiments, I found a much steadier decrease of validation loss at training only the last 20 layers which resulted in
+After running some experiments, I found a much steadier decrease of validation loss at training only the last 20 layers which resulted in a smoother convergence and higher overall accuracy.
+I also experimented with different optimizers, including Adam and SGD, and found that Adam yielded the best results.
+In addition, I utilized data augmentation techniques such as random rotations and flips to further improve the model's robustness.
+Finally, I fine-tuned the hyperparameters of the model, such as the learning rate and batch size, to achieve the best possible performance.

 * **Choice of object detection vs classification task**